Diarrhea is when you have frequent and liquid bowel movements. Many things can cause it, including:

 Store all medicines up and away, out of reach and sight of young children.
-Keeping medicines in a cool, dry place will help prevent them from becoming less effective before their expiration dates.
-Do not store medicines in bathrooms or bathroom cabinets, which are often hot and humid.
+Keep medicines in a cool, dry place.
+This will help prevent them from becoming less effective.
+Do not store medicines in bathrooms or bathroom cabinets.
+They are often hot and humid.

 Loperamide side effects may include:

-- Abdominal pain
+- abdominal pain

-- Nausea or vomiting
+- nausea or vomiting

 Bismuth subsalicylate side effects may include:

-- Blackened stools and/or tongue
+- blackened stools and/or tongue

-- Ringing sound in the ear (called tinnitus)
+- ringing sound in the ear (called tinnitus)

-Bismuth subsalicylate may affect some medicines so that they don’t work as well.
-It also may cause side effects if combined with other medicines.
-Ask your doctor before taking bismuth subsalicylate if you also take:
+Taking certain medicines with antidiarrheal medicines can increase your risk for side effects.
+Bismuth subsalicylate also may affect some medicines so they don’t work as well.
+Ask your doctor before taking loperamide or bismuth subsalicylate if you also take:

-- Antiviral medicines for human immunodeficiency virus (HIV)
+- antiviral medicines for human immunodeficiency virus (HIV)

-- Prescription pain medicines
+- prescription pain medicines

-- Blood-thinning medicines
+- blood-thinning medicines

-- Medicines for gout
+- medicines for gout

-- Medicines for arthritis
+- medicines for arthritis

-- Medicines for diabetes
+- medicines for diabetes

 When should I call my doctor?